zhao1157/PhD-Atomic-Physics/README.md

 ### Topup_procedure/match/
 - **bound_levels_0/**: extracts the bound levels that contribute to the photoionization cross section, in terms of **2J** and **π**.
 - **create_mesh_1/**: creates energy mesh for each bound state level.
 To delineate the edges, 10 points are uniformly assigned between adjacent thresholds.
+- **generate_PI_2/**: after mesh being generated, the scripts in this folder calculates the photoionization cross section.
+- **level_identification_3/**:
+  - *plot_n4_background_1.py*: plot the photoionization cross section of RDW and BPRM and see how well they match with each other.
+Correction is needed if they don't agree well by switch to other reasonable levels.